rbmanez/TTA-Python-Projects/README.md

 # TTA Python Projects
-Practice projects from The Tech Academy's Python course.

 ## Hotel Menu Project (Django)
-The Hotel Menu Project was a Django project for a mock hotel that involved developing the ability create menu items from the front end and from the back end.
-We were able to practice Python and Django concepts, primarily Django's architectural design pattern of Model, View, and Template.
+The Hotel Menu Project was a Django project for a mock hotel that involved developing the ability create menu items from the front end and from the back end in order to practice Python and Django concepts, primarily Django's architectural design pattern of Model, View, and Template.

 [Click here to see the code.](https://github.com/rbmanez/TTA-Python-Projects/tree/master/techproject_django)